 ADVENTURE SCIENCE CENTER TICKETS

 The museum is located close to downtown Nashville and is open daily from 10 am to 5 pm.
-This museum offers free parking and is reasonably priced at $15.95 for adults and $11.95 for kids ages 2-12.
+This museum offers free parking and is reasonably priced.
 You can purchase a combo pass to get the planetarium show as well.
-The combo pass is $19.95 for adults and $15.95 for kids ages 2-12.
 I highly recommend getting the combo pass, as the planetarium is definitely a highlight of this museum.
 There are also memberships available starting at $49 and some include free or discounted admission to over 300 museums nationwide, very much worth the price of the membership, especially if you are a traveling family like us.